Murabitun World Movement: The Murabitun and Islamic extremism

-Abdalqadir as-Sufi has consistently identified terrorism and suicide tactics as forbidden in and alien to Islam, and indeed as a phenomenon with no precursor in Muslim history.
-Instead, he states that its original appearance as a tactic and a psychology was among the Isma‘ili sect of Shi‘a Islam, and that it later emerged among the Russian nihilists of the late 19th century.
+Abdalqadir as-Sufi has consistently identified terrorism and suicide tactics as forbidden and alien to Islam, and indeed as a phenomenon with no precursor in Muslim history.
+Instead, he states that its original appearance as a tactic and a psychology was among the Isma'ili sect of Shi'a Islam, and that it later emerged among the Russian nihilists of the late 19th century.